9. Analytics and Reports

 There are also security measures your company can take in order to further protect your data.
 For example, dashboard reporting can be restricted based on the user to ensure only approved personnel have access to certain company data.
 Many solutions also allow a system administrator to set file permissions.
 Further, you can integrate biometric devices to provide further accountability.

-12. Transportation and Logistics Tools
+12. Transportation and Logistics

 In addition to planning transportation, these features help users address issues as they arise.
 Through inventory tracking, individuals can see when inventory is slowing down and intervene to find the cause.
-There are also collaborative options within transportation modules that enable all supply chain players to manage the shipping process.
+There are also collaborative options within transportation modules which enable all supply chain players to manage the shipping process.

-13. Compliance and Auditing Tools
+13. Compliance and Auditing

 Auditing tools make it easier for your business to remain transparent during third-party investigations.
 These inclusions may collect and store data related to relevant policies and regulations.